simplisticton/v2-2566config/README.md

 ## Add-ons

-Here are links to some add-ons and mods (not exhaustive) that https://github.com/julianschill/klipper-led_effectI use with my printer:
+Here are links to some add-ons and mods (not exhaustive) that I use on my printers:

 - Kaiuh: https://github.com/th33xitus/kiauh
 - Klicky Probe: https://github.com/jlas1/Klicky-Probe